The Early Years

 • Being Imaginative and Expressive

 Children are encouraged to explore and use a range of media and materials.
 They are encouraged to express their thoughts, feelings and emotions through art, movement, dance, role-play and design and technology.
+Access Art is a KITE wide scheme that supports the teaching and learning of art.
+We utilise the topics, themes, and ideas available when and if they link with our objectives for the half-term or weekly plans.
+In Reception we follow Charanga, a music scheme that support adult led activities.
+Children can then apply the knowledge and skills acquired in their child led learning.

 • Planning opportunities that build upon and extend children’s knowledge, experience, and interests, and develop their self-esteem and confidence.